-- Physical hazards
+- Physical hazards.

-- Legal hazards
+- Legal hazards.

-- Moral hazards
+- Moral hazards.

-- Morale hazards
+- Morale hazards.

 A legal hazard meanwhile, increases the likelihood and severity of a loss due to a condition imposed by the legal process that forces an insurer to cover a risk that it would otherwise deem uninsurable.
-For example, the American legal system motivates many people to bring litigation suits in order to realize the potential lucrative profits in doing so.
+For example, the American legal system motivates many people to bring litigation suits in order to realize the potentially lucrative profits in doing so.
 Anything that might prompt a lawsuit involving an insurer can be considered a legal hazard.

-Moral Hazards versus Morale Hazards
+Moral Vs. Morale Hazards

-A morale hazard, on the other hand, results from unintentional carelessness or laziness.
+- A morale hazard, on the other hand, results from unintentional carelessness or laziness.

-Perils in Insurance
+Perils In Insurance

 When used in the insurance industry, the term peril applies only to property insurance.
 While perils and hazards sound similar, a peril actually results from a hazard.
 A hazard merely increases the likelihood of a loss.
-And a peril is the specific event that causes a loss.
+And the peril is the specific event that causes a loss.